Creating Email Accounts And Aliases

 If you are using a custom domain with your JimdoPro or JimdoBusiness website, you can create email accounts for that domain through Jimdo.
 We partner with Rackspace to provide our customers the option to register a custom email address (such as firstname.lastname@example.org).
 The number of email accounts included in your subscription price depends on your current subscription level.
 You can always purchase more email accounts as add-on services.

-To create your email account, log in to your Jimdo website and go to Settings > Email and Domain Management > Email Accounts.
-Click on “Add a new account” and choose your preferred address and password.
+To create your email account, open the Menu and go to Settings > Domains & Email > Email Accounts.
+Click on “Create an Email Account” and choose your preferred address and password.

 Creating email accounts for external domains